What is Ghee Butter Used For?

 Coconut Oil vs. Grass Fed Ghee

 Coconut oil is a fairly new oil in the states, it was never really used until a couple of years ago.
-Coconut oil is a very acquired taste, it has all of the same benefits of ghee but people also opt for coconut oil due to being vegetarian/vegan.
-Ghee has the same amazing benefits of its sister oil but is more used for cooking because of its buttery taste and rich aroma.
-Both oils are highly recommended and good for heart and overall health.
-Coconut oil is mainly used in places like India more so for topical use and to promote healthy hair, ghee is more for cooking use and enhances flavors in cooking.
-There is no “miracle” oil, an oil is an oil and should always be eaten in moderation & be part of an overall healthy diet.
+Coconut oil has a very acquired taste, it has all of the same benefits of ghee but often times people opt for coconut oil due to it being more vegetarian/vegan friendly.
+Ghee has the same amazing benefits.
+However, ghee is used more for cooking because of its buttery taste, high smoke point, and rich aroma.
+There is no “miracle” oil or butter, every food should be eaten in moderation & be part of an overall healthy diet.